whiprandolph/bestseller/Part 2 - Why Are We So Lost/08 - Why Don't More People Stand Together.md

 Even centuries ago, the Haudenosaunee sometimes went through hard times such as famines or wars.
 This taught me that living in a utopia doesn't mean life is easy.
 It means that you can trust the people around you to take care of each other when challenges arise.**

-These principles taught me the importance of spiritual strength and showed me what it really means to live in a free society.
+These principles taught me the importance of spiritual strength and what it means to live in a free society.
 When everyone in a nation has the spiritual strength to stand for what's right, each person will expect everyone else to likewise have that strength.
-And when everybody is expected to stand for justice, then justice and mutual respect become normal and pervasive, and that's what a free society looks like.**
+And when everybody is expected to stand for justice, then justice and mutual respect become normal, and that's what a free society looks like.**

 Part 3 offers a path that you can begin walking today to build a healthy nation, starting with cultivating your spiritual strength and forming new healthy communities where people hold each other to high standards of good behavior so that integrity and generosity become normal, and selfishness doesn't take hold.**